GM9125/search-engine-project/README.md

-# Welcome to SearchIT! 👋

-Hey there!
-Ready to jump into the exciting world of search engines? **SearchIT** is your very own sandbox to see how search magic happens behind the scenes.
-With a cool Next.js frontend and a powerful Python Flask backend, you’ll be searching through articles like a pro in no time.
-Whether you’re a curious coder or just love tinkering, we’ve made this as fun and straightforward as possible—let’s get started!
+# SearchIT

+SearchIT is a search engine project that lets you search through articles.
+It uses Next.js for the frontend and Python Flask for the backend.
+This guide will help you set up and run the project on your computer.

 ---

-## What’s SearchIT All About?

-- **Super-Speedy Searches**: Thanks to some clever indexing tricks, your queries zip through fast. ⚡
+## Features

+- Fast search using inverted indexing.
-- **Slick Design**: A clean, modern interface with pagination to keep everything neat. 🎨
+- Clean interface with pagination for results.
-- **Data Wizardry**: Scripts that load, clean, and index your dataset with ease. 🧙‍♂️
+- Scripts to load, clean, and index data.
-- **Teamwork**: A Flask backend and Next.js frontend chatting seamlessly via APIs. 🤝
+- Backend and frontend work together using APIs.

 ---

-## Tech Stack
+## Technologies Used

-Here’s the toolkit we’re working with:

-- **Frontend**: Next.js (React)
+- Frontend: Next.js (React)
-- **Backend**: Python, Flask
+- Backend: Python, Flask
-- **Data Crunching**: Pandas, NLTK, Scikit-learn, Joblib, Multiprocessing
+- Data Processing: Pandas, NLTK, Scikit-learn, Joblib, Multiprocessing
-- **Extras**: Flask-CORS for smooth cross-origin requests
+- Other: Flask-CORS for API requests

 ---

-## How’s It Organized?

-The project (named `SEARCH-ENGINE-PROJECT` in the image) is neatly split into backend and frontend goodies.
-Here’s the layout based on what I saw:
+## Project Structure

+The project is organized as follows:

 ```
 SEARCH-ENGINE-PROJECT/